 Making SEO work for you

 Sound pretty complicated?
 It is.
 But that doesn’t mean that you have to go back to school to become an SEO expert, the pros at linkgraph say.
-What you should do instead is make SEO (and digital marketing in general) an outsourced service.
+What you should do instead is make SEO (and digital marketing in general) an outsourced service with the help of marketing experts from PlacementSEO.
 In-house SEO services and DIY solutions are not the best or most financially sound decision for your business.
 Instead, turn to the pros who know SEO best.